 - Rental losses

-- The exclusion for adoption expenses
+- Income exclusion for adoption expenses

-How to calculate your modified adjusted gross income (MAGI)
+How to calculate your modified adjusted gross income

-But again, you probably won’t have any tax-exempt interest income to add, so calculating your MAGI can be as easy as taking your AGI and adding zero.
+But again, you typically won’t have much, if any, tax-exempt interest income to add, so calculating your MAGI can be as easy as taking your AGI and adding zero.

-This article was originally published on January 24, 2013.
-It was last updated March 10, 2021.
+This article was originally published on March 10, 2021.
+It was last updated on August 11, 2023.